 What initially drew you to pursue firefighting as a career?

 What first aid and EMT training do you have?

 What do you do to maintain physical fitness for this kind of work?

-What are some of the biggest institutional problems facing fire departments in your experience?
+In your experience, what are some of the biggest institutional problems facing fire departments?

 What would you do to help educate the public about fire prevention?

 How do you handle long hours on call?